AnneKGoodfriend/menuGenerator/ReadMe.md

             {food:'potato', type:'starch', flavor:'savory'}
         ]

-        var sortedType = 'starch'; // representing the type we wish to remove var sortedFlavor = 'sweet'; // representing the flavor we wish to cut back on
+        var sortedType = 'meat'; // representing the type we wish to remove var sortedFlavor = 'sweet'; // representing the flavor we wish to cut back on